Guide

 How do I install Nylas CLI inside the Manus sandbox?

-Installing Nylas CLI in the Manus sandbox takes one command.
-The install script auto-detects the sandbox's Linux architecture, downloads the latest release from GitHub, verifies the SHA-256 checksum, and places the binary on your PATH.
+Installing Nylas CLI in the Manus sandbox takes one command and completes in under 10 seconds on a typical connection.
+The install script auto-detects the sandbox's Linux architecture (usually linux/amd64), downloads the latest release from GitHub, verifies the SHA-256 checksum, and places the binary on your PATH.
 No root access or package manager is required.

 How do I authenticate with the Nylas API?

-After installation, you need to configure the CLI with your Nylas API key.
+Authentication requires a single command that stores your Nylas API key locally in the sandbox.
 The Manus sandbox cannot open a browser, so use nylas auth config (API key auth) instead of nylas auth login (OAuth browser flow).
-This connects the CLI to your Nylas application and grants, allowing it to send and read email on behalf of your connected mailboxes.
+The API key connects the CLI to your Nylas application and all its connected grants.

 Authenticated as: your-email@gmail.com